JuliaPOMDP/POMDPs.jl/docs/src/specifying_requirements.md

 ```julia
 implemented(f::Function, TT::TupleType) = method_exists(f, TT)
 ```
 will automatically handle this, but there may be cases in which you want to override the behavior of `implemented`, for example, if the function can be synthesized from other functions.
-Examples of this can be found in the [default implementations of the GenerativeModels.jl funcitons](https://github.com/JuliaPOMDP/GenerativeModels.jl/blob/master/src/defaults.jl).
+Examples of this can be found in the [default implementations of the generative interface funcitons](https://github.com/JuliaPOMDP/POMDPs.jl/blob/master/src/generative_impl.jl.jl).